 What do these Cancellations Mean for Promoters, Competitors and bookmakers?

 US promotors and the British Board of Boxing have floated the idea that some boxing matches may resume but without the risk of a large social gathering that an audience would pose.
 UK promoter Eddie Hearn however has expressed his concerns at how this may play out in reality.
 Without the energy and buzz of a crowd, a sport like boxing would suffer as a crowd can be crucial to the success of the event.
 In times of financial losses, without money being taken at the gate, undercard players too would also not be able to cover all their costs to fight.
 Smaller events could still go ahead, in Hearn’s opinion, such as Terri Harper vs Natasha Jonas which would take place at the 1,400-seater Doncaster Dome, in order to still provide great content for boxing’s TV sponsors and create opportunities for fighters to still fight.
 But with these cancellations still a relatively new thing, it is hard to say for certain how it will impact the sport and what it might mean for the future of boxing.
 Those who are most likely to suffer from the fallout of coronavirus cancellations are the undercards.
 As self-employed athletes, boxing is the primary source of income and without the sponsorship deals to fall back on like champion and world title winning fighters, it is uncertain how many of them will be able to continue in the sport.
 Bookmakers on the other hand will also have to live with the cancellation of the matches.
 They might have a hard time continuing their business this year, because so many popular sports events have been cancelled already, for example important soccer matches like the Euro-Championship.
-But as soon as this crisis is over, there will again be lots of to bet on and this website can help you finding the best free bets without a deposit.

 What do these Cancellations Mean for Fans?